Being a manager is no walk in the park. 🏃♂️

 You need to:

-Check out this blog – Stop micromanaging: 5 tips to be a better leader – to find out more!
+Check out this blog – How To Stop Micromanaging Your Employees – to find out more!

 If you genuinely have an incompetent workforce, then micromanagement isn’t going to solve that issue; but further training or even hiring new people, might.